Checking Timed Bisimilarity with Virtual Clocks: Checking for Timed Bisimulation

 To check the action transitions, we iterate through all available actions and provide all outgoing transitions of a certain action to the $\textsc{check-outgoing-transitions-impl}$ operator.
 This operator will be explained in the subsequent section.
 It returns the contradictions of the outgoing action transitions.
 If we find a contradiction, we revert the $\syncfunction{}$ and return the result.
 Otherwise, we proceed with the next action.
 If all actions are checked without finding a contradiction, no contradiction exists and the empty set is returned.
+To check for virtual bisimulation of a certain pair of symbolic states, we use the $\textsc{check-for-virt-}$ $\textsc{bisim-in-order-impl}$ function with an empty $\text{visited}$ set.
+The following example illustrates the algorithm in practice.